Please Tell Me! Galko-chan: Manga

 Kenya Suzuki originally began publishing the series on Twitter, but it was moved to Kadokawa's ComicWalker website on 27 June 2014.
 As of November 2015, the manga had been viewed over one million times.
 The series is licensed for publication in North America by Seven Seas Entertainment.

-On 20 December 2021, Suzuki was arrested on suspicion of importing child pornography from Germany.
+On 20 December 2021, Suzuki was arrested on suspicion of importing child sexual assault material from Germany.
 Four days later, Kadokawa responded by suspending the serialisation of the manga.
-On 29 March 2022, Suzuki was sentenced to one year and two months in prison, suspended for three years.
+On 29 March 2022, Suzuki was sentenced to one year and two months in prison, suspended with probation for three years.

+ComicWalker resumed the manga on October 15, 2025.

 Volumes

 Anime

 An anime television series written and directed by Keiichiro Kawaguchi and animated by the animation studio Feel.
 Kenji Fujisaki provided the series' character designs.
 The opening theme song is performed by the voice actresses for the three main characters.
 It consisted of twelve 7 minute episodes.

 The series premiered on 8 January 2016 as part of Ultra Super Anime Time on Tokyo MX, BS11, and AT-X. Crunchyroll simulcasted the series worldwide outside of Asia.

 An original video animation was bundled with a special edition of the fourth manga volume, which was released on 23 January 2017.